Jackie Ormes: Content and influence

 Her heroines, including the iconic Torchy in Heartbeats, are strong and independent women who are socially and politically aware, who strive for their goals against all odds, defy social norms, and pick themselves up by the bootstraps and move on to the next adventure.
 In an interview towards the end of her life Ormes said, "I have never liked dreamy little women who can't hold their own."
 Ormes's creations not only defied expectations for black women, but gave her readership strong models for what the next powerful generation of young black women could become.

-Jackie Ormes' heroines faced challenges that were not dragons or evil stepmothers, but instead relatable and contemporary issues, such as smothering aunts or the dangers of being taken advantage of in an unfamiliar environment.
-While she generated a fanciful career path for Torchy Brown, the young performer’s tale is woven with seeds of reality.
-Torchy faced deception, unsympathetic peers, racism, danger, and heartbreak—but, no matter the odds, she came through.
-Ormes created women that her readership could believe in, root for, and aspire to be.
+Jackie Ormes' heroines faced challenges that were relatable and contemporary, such as smothering aunts or the dangers of being taken advantage of in an unfamiliar environment.
+Torchy dealt with issues such as deception, unsympathetic peers, racism, danger, and heartbreak.

 Ormes tackled social and political issues everywhere from race to sex to environmental pollution.
 In each aspect of her life the cartoonist was involved in humanitarian causes, and her passion for left-wing ideologies post-World War II even led to an investigation by the FBI.